geepot/Discord-Engagement-Tracker/README.md

 1. **Check your bot token**: Ensure your Discord bot token in the `.env` file is correct.
 2. **Verify permissions**: Make sure the bot has the necessary permissions in your Discord server.
-3. **Check the tracked channel**: Use the `!setup` command to configure the tracked channel if not set.
+3. **Check the tracked channel**: Use the `/setup` command to configure the tracked channel if not set.
 4. **Check logs**: Look for error messages in the console output.

 #### Database Errors